1. Moldova: "UNIVERSITY SQUARE" MOVES FROM BUCHAREST

 with a property worth more than 70 million euros.

-Elaborating his statement, minister Rados said that he was having
+Elaborating his statement, minister Rados said that

 in mind military technology.
 "Croatian army equipment was